PoCInnovation/Pool2022/Software/day05/React/README.md

 **Tips :**
 - You already have what you need.

-## Step 9 - What about musics ?
+## Step 9 - What about musics?

 Well, we have artists.
-What about musics ?
+What about musics?

 Create an Artist page listing all the artist's musics.